mihail-m/CP-implementations/4-Graphs/README.md

                |->(4)<--|                    (3, 4)                      0 0 0 1                    3: 4
                                              (2, 4)                      0 0 0 0                    4:
 ~~~
-A graph can have costs on its edges, it that case they are represented as triplets instead of pairs: e = (u, v, cost).
+A graph can have costs on its edges, it that case they are represented as triplets instead of pairs: e = (u, v, cost).</li>
 ~~~
 Graph: (1)--3--(2)--2--(3)    List of edges: (1, 2, 3)    Adjecency matrix: 0 3 0 0
                 |     /                      (2, 3, 2)                      3 0 2 1